vmirly/DataScience/datascience-terms.md

 ### Sampling

-**Jackknife resampling** is a technique that predates *bootstrap* sampling technique for estimateing some model parameters.
-Given a dataset of size $N$, Jackknife resampling uses the leave-one-out technique to calculate the desired parameter using the remaining $N-1$.
-This process is repated for each saple point, and finally the aggregate of all the estimates is the Jackknife estimator of that parameter.
+**Jackknife resampling** is a technique that predates *bootstrap* sampling technique for estimateing the precision of sample statistics (mean, median, ..).
+Given a dataset of size $N$, Jackknife resampling uses the leave-one-out technique to calculate the desired parameter using the remaining $N-1$.This process is repated for each saple point, and finally the aggregate of all the estimates is the Jackknife estimator of that parameter.
+(The main difference with bootstrap is that in bootstrap technique, subsets are drawn randomly with replacement.)

 ## Evaluation Metrics